MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 * Printed Main Frame * 1

 Start by putting 1 M2 bolt though the top and screwing on a nut so that the thread just pokes though.
 Repeat this process for the bottom.
-Push the assmebled lever arm through the main frame until holes in the upright align with the M2 bolts.
+Push the assembled lever arm through the main frame until holes in the upright align with the M2 bolts.
 Screw the M2 bolts home.
 This can be fiddly and best done holding the main frame horizontal.
 Put one end of the compression spring in the spring cup and the other end in the recess in the lever arm.
 You may need to adjust the DIT rest to hold the sprint in place.
 See the images below for the detailed construction.